Seifalla/C-Boolean-Satisfiability-Problem-Solver/README.md

 All files must be in the same folder

-The test folder "sat" must be in the same folder as the program
+The test files are numbered 1-10

-Run: ./a.out
+Run: ./a.out testfile

-To run on many instances: compile and run ./hw3

 To test the hill-climbing algorithm, uncomment line 78